 This story contains examples of:

 - All Germans Are Nazis: Weird example—Karl Heinrich presents as a caricature of a Nazi Nobleman, yet the archetype didn't even exist yet.
-This is likely a result of a) Lovecraft taking American and British propaganda about WWI Germany seriously and b) Lovecraft, a noted racist, trying to create a bigoted villain and overdoing it.
+This is likely a result of a) Lovecraft taking American and British propaganda about WWI Germany seriously and b) Lovecraft, himself a noted racist, trying to create a bigoted villain and overdoing it.

 - Apocalyptic Log: The story itself.